rust-lang/rust-wiki-backup/Note-development-policy.md

 Tag bugs liberally.
 The bug tracker here currently has weak search capabilities.
 Github staff has made a variety of comments suggesting "they're working on it", but in the meantime tags are our only hope.
 (There's also <a href="http://githubissues.heroku.com/#mozilla/rust">GHI on Heroku</a>, but it's slow.)

-Tags in the tracker are in groups:
+Tags in the tracker have [specific definitions](Note-tag-label-names-and-definitions) and in groups:

   - `[A-foo]` tags mean that the bug is in the **area** of "foo", meaning that someone who wants to work on the foo modules in the compiler should look at it.
 These should be pretty specific areas, not vague.
 Some bugs will be tagged with multiple _areas_ because they cut across areas.
   - `[B-foo]` tags mean that the bug is **blocked** in a particular state, such as "wanting clarification" or "RFC".
 These are effectively workflow-oriented tags, so we can see try to attack bugs that are stuck in a particular state of their life and could possibly become unstuck.
 Just "awaiting someone to do the work" is not a blocked state.
 A bug should be in _zero or one_ `[B-foo]` states, no more than one.